MeanLesss/Lesson-notes/umbraco 10 intro.md

 Settings > Models building > Generate Models > Reload the console >
 ```
 # `So content is like a class that contain property to display.`
+# `Note:`
-# `Note:` everytime we made a new content we need to buile the model again.
+### everytime we made a new content we need to buile the model again.
-# `Composition` is an element we can reuse that have property or a property class template like a class model.
+## `Composition` is an element we can reuse that have property or a property class template like a class model.
-# `Content` is retreiving property from the composition and value to display can be added in the content page.
+## `Content` is retreiving property from the composition and value to display can be added in the content page.

 # `Multi page view`
+# `Note`
-## `Note` 1 view need 1 composition and when created view we will a composition
+### 1 view need 1 composition and when created view we will a composition.

-## In Templates folder :
+## `In Templates folder` :
 ### `Need to make sure` the new templates page have the inheritance to master template.

 ## `In master file`: